Car detailing

 Spray a glass cleaner directly on the bug spots and let it sit for a minute.
 Then, use a microfiber cloth to wipe away the residue.

-While these DIY methods can be helpful and convenient sometimes, they are not always the best option for regular use.
+Caution: While these DIY methods can be helpful and convenient sometimes, they are not always the best option for regular use.
+Some methods like using dryer sheets, can be too abrasive over time and dull your car’s paint.

 For the best results and to ensure the long-term health of your car’s finish, we recommend you use a dedicated bug removal product or seek help from car detailing professionals.

-There are a lot of queries regarding the use of kerosenes and gas for the removal of dead bugs.
-Since the use of these products to apply on your car’s surface has not been tested yet, avoid using such harsh chemicals as they can strip the paint or cause micro scratches.
+There are a lot of queries from car owners regarding the use of kerosene and gas for the removal of dead bugs.
+Since the use of these products to apply on a car’s surface has not been tested yet, avoid using such harsh chemicals as they can strip the paint or cause micro scratches.

 These methods might work once or twice with a pinch of product but can also harm your car’s finish.